 Vertical Gallery is a patron of Chicago street art.
 (Photos: via Instagram @VerticalGallery)

 At its inception, street art existed on the margins of the art world — but now, galleries throughout the country celebrate it.
 Aerosol artistry is so popular in the Windy City, in fact, that it’s integrated into the local government’s “Chicago Cultural Plan.”
-Check out this guide to the best intersections, artists and showrooms:
+Check out this guide to the best Chicago street art, graffiti, artists and showrooms:

 Head to the ‘Hood